Special Purpose Fund FAQs

 Where can I find the form I need?

-What is a fund statement?
+How can I request a fund statement?

 What are the fund charges?